 Identifying red flags and learning how to cope with your emotions in a healthy way will help you prevent relapse.

-Red flags represent high-risk situations, such as old drug hangouts or former drug-using friends that will likely weaken your defenses.
+Red flags represent high-risk situations, such as old drug hangouts or former users who will likely weaken your defenses.
 Knowing these people, places and activities ahead of time can help in avoiding known problem areas in your day-to-day life.

 Alternative Activities

 Habits and routines established when using can quickly creep back into your daily life, especially when boredom or stress sets in.
-Developing alternative activities ahead of time not only helps in keeping busy, but also provides opportunities for learning how to have fun in new, drug-free ways.
+Developing alternative activities ahead of time helps you keep busy and provides opportunities for learning how to have fun in new, drug-free ways.

 Deal with Your Emotions